 Future Plans To Return India

 ITR filing can be very helpful, productive and beneficialthose NRIs, PIOs who are planning to return back to India in future.
 This will help them to keep their Tax Status maintained, and on coming back to India they will have a continuous record of their tax filings etc with the Income Tax Department.
 This will clearly mark their tax compiant status as per their Residential Status and avoid chances of litigation.

-Penal Provisions, Consequences of Non-Filing or Late Filing of ITR in India
+What Are The Penal Provisions Or Consequences of Non-Filing or Late Filing of ITR in India – NRIs

 Many people have this question in their mind that what will happen if ITR is not filed or if ITR is filed late.